lbzfran/solo-projects/README.md

 A small card game based on the mechanics of a Shin Megami Tensei game.
 Currently incomplete.

 ## File Type Report
 Reports by file extension the count and total byte size in HTML/XML.
+Written in C#.

 Needs to be compiled in Visual Studio.